Flagsmith/self-hosted/holos/README.md

-# Deploying Flagsmith with Holos
+# Define a Flagsmith platform with Holos

-This is a definition of a Flagsmith deployment written using [Holos](https://holos.run/) as a learning exercise.
+This is a definition of a Flagsmith platform written using [Holos](https://holos.run/) as a learning exercise.
+"Platform" in its current state means a deployment of Flagsmith and its associated services into one Kubernetes cluster.

 The files inside [`deploy`](/deploy) are the resulting Kubernetes resources generated when running `holos render platform`.
-This is effectively a [rendered manifest](https://akuity.io/blog/the-rendered-manifests-pattern) of a Flagsmith deployment that can be directly applied to a cluster, either manually or with a GitOps pipeline.
+This is effectively a [rendered manifest](https://akuity.io/blog/the-rendered-manifests-pattern) of a Flagsmith platform that can be directly applied to a cluster, either manually or with a GitOps pipeline.

 The rendered Kubernetes resource files are meant to be committed to this repository.
 They